-The Fund seeks to track changes, whether positive or negative, in the level of the DBIQ Optimum Yield Crude Oil Index Excess ReturnTM (the "DBIQ-OY CL ERTM", or the "Index") over time, plus the excess, if any, of the sum of the Fund's interest income from its holdings of United States Treasury Obligations ("Treasury Income") and dividends from its holdings in money market mutual funds (affiliated or otherwise) ("Money Market Income") over the expenses of the Fund.
-Additionally, the Fund may also gain an exposure to United States Treasury Obligations through an investment in exchange-traded funds (affiliated or otherwise) that track indexes that measure the performance of United States Treasury Obligations with a maximum remaining maturity of up to 12 months ("T-Bill ETFs"), and the Fund may receive dividends or distributions of capital gains from such investment in T-Bill ETFs ("T-Bill ETF Income").
-For the avoidance of doubt, the Fund invests in futures contracts in an attempt to track its Index.
-The Fund holds United States Treasury Obligations, money market mutual funds and may, in the future, hold T-Bill ETFs for margin and/or cash management purposes only.
+The Fund seeks to track changes, whether positive or negative, in the level of the Deutsche Bank G10 Currency Future Harvest Index-Excess ReturnTM, (the "Index"), over time, plus the excess, if any, of the Fund's income from its holdings of United States Treasury Obligations ("Treasury Income") and dividends from its holdings in money market mutual funds (affiliated or otherwise) ("Money Market Income") over the expenses of the Fund.
+For the avoidance of doubt, the Fund may hold United States Treasury Obligations and money market mutual funds (affiliated or otherwise) for margin and/or cash management purposes.